-Alia Bhatt Looks Spunky In The Poster Of Her First Music Video, Prada!
+Alia Bhatt Looks Spunky In Poster Of Her First Music Video, Prada!

 Alia Bhatt is talent personified.
 We are no strangers to the amazing acting performances she has delivered in films ever since her debut with Student Of The Year.
 We have also known that Alia has a beautiful voice and is talented vocally.
 It looks like the actress is seriously considering a career in music as she is all ready to feature in her first music video.